-The trustees are responsible for the other information, which comprises the Trustees' Annual Report.
+The Corporate trustee is responsible for the other information, which comprises the Trustee's Annual Report.
 Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except as explicitly stated below, any form of assurance conclusion thereon.